logos-co/nomos-node/consensus-engine/README.md

 This means that we test whether the consensus-engine works well if only valid inputs are received.

 TODO:
-- Test whether the consensus isn't broken if invalid transitions are received.
+- Test whether the consensus isn't broken if unacceptable transitions are received.
 - Test more transitions for unhappy path.